MC42/hi-im.kim/writing/pmmm/lepidopterology.md

 "A familiar?
 What even *is that*?"

-Homura looked at her peer with the type of exhaustion only memories could deliver to her.
+Homura looked at her peer with the type of exhaustion only memories could be deliverance for.

 "It's a relic.
 Something from... before.
 We have a *lot* of work to do."